Design and Technology

 - Understand and apply the principles of nutrition and learn how to cook.

-From the beginnings of design and technology teaching in our EYFS, we endeavor to instill a sense of creativity in our pupils, allowing their understanding to develop through organised play in a creative area.
+From the beginnings of design and technology teaching in our EYFS, we endeavour to instil a sense of creativity in our pupils, allowing their understanding to develop through organised play in a creative area.
 They safely use and explore a variety of media, materials, tools and techniques, experimenting with colour, design, texture, form and function.

-The teaching of design and technology at Biggin Hill Primary Academy is carefully designed, planned and implemented to ensure that all pupils are challenged to fulfil their potential.
-Design and technology lessons are rich in resources, vocabulary, questioning and content enabling them to develop mastery of the aims of the National Curriculum.
-Weekly design and technology lessons are further enhanced by our annual subject specific focus weeks when the whole week is dedicated to master practical skills, deign, make, evaluate and improve.
+Design and technology lessons are rich in resources, vocabulary, questioning and content enabling children to develop mastery of the aims of the National Curriculum.
+Units of design and technology are further enhanced by focus weeks and days when children are encouraged to master practical skills, deign, make, evaluate and improve their creations.